The Frizzled Leek

 • Turkey noodle soup - One of my favorite things to do with leftover turkey is to turn it into soup the next day.

-• Turkey Sandwiches - I love taking my leftover turkey, dill rolls, and cranberry sauce to make the most delicious turkey sandwiches.
+• Turkey Sandwiches - I love taking my leftover turkey, Air Fryer Dinner Rolls, and cranberry sauce to make the most delicious turkey sandwiches.

 • Turkey Pot Pies - Swap out the chicken for your turkey leftovers in this American classic.